-Each newly appointed Director receives a comprehensive and tailored induction to ensure his or her understanding of the business and operations of the Company as well as awareness of a director's responsibilities and obligations.
-Every Directors are reminded and should ensure that he can give sufficient time and attention to the Company's affairs and should not accept the appointment if he cannot do so.
-During the year, no Director was newly appointed, nominated or resigned.
+As a general practice, each newly appointed Director receives a comprehensive and tailored induction, including the full set of updated Exchange Listing Rules, to ensure his or her understanding of the business and operations of the Company as well as awareness of a director's responsibilities and obligations under applicable rules and regulations, especially under the Exchange Listing Rules.
+During the year under review, no Director was appointed or nominated.

-Current Directors are also continuously updated on statutory, regulatory and business developments; and participate in continuous professional development in the statutory and regulatory regime and the business environment to facilitate the discharge of their responsibilities and to develop and refresh their knowledge and skills.
+Current directors are also continuously updated on statutory, regulatory and business developments and participate in continuous professional development in the statutory and regulatory regime and the business environment to facilitate the discharge of their responsibilities and to develop and refresh their knowledge and skills.
+The Company is open to arranging and funding suitable training to Directors.
+During the year under review, Directors were updated and kept abreast of the revised and newly adopted applicable rules and regulations, especially the Exchange Listing Rules, at Board meetings or via electronic mails.
+In addition, the Company received records of training from Directors.